thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 If you are a member of the community working on a research idea, then we would recommend you also follow the above guidance under [Workflow for TBP Researchers: from Research Prototype to Implementation Project](#workflow-for-tbp-researchers-from-research-prototype-to-implementation-project).
 The main additional points to highlight are:
 - When opening the fork, you should set yourself as the owner (it will not be possible to set the Thousand Brains Project as the owner).
 - Please tag a Maintainer of the TBP when making atomic PRs into your feature branch.
 This will help get involvement from the TBP research team at an early stage of your work.

-# Guidance on the Use of AI/LLMs

-## Writing RFCs

-We ask that all RFCs are written by you, and that you refrain from using Large Language Models (LLMs) like ChatGPT in this process.
-Some of our motivations for this are:
-- We want to get a clear understanding of your solution, and we have found that LLMs give poor, if approximately correct, RFC proposals.
-This is particularly the case because the work of the TBP falls very much in the "out of training distribution" domain.
-- When we review RFCs written by LLMs, it often ends up taking more time both for us, and for you, so it is much better if you write them yourself.
-- Please note that this does not apply to assistive technology such as grammar checkers, which we understand you might find helpful in copy-editing your RFC.
-If you need to use a more advanced AI tool for a specific reason, we ask that you reach out to us directly to discuss this beforehand.

-## Writing and Contributing Code

-In principle, you may use LLMs, such as code-assistants, when writing code that you contribute to the Thousand Brains Project.
-However, we ask that you do so in a limited manner, being mindful of the below issues:
-- As with RFCs, we have found that our code-base is out-of-distribution, and the quality of code written by LLMs, while superficially correct, often is not.
-Such code can take a great deal of time to review and debug, which can be avoided when it is written with intent by a person.
-- There are non-trivial legal concerns around contamination of code when using LLMs.
-See for example, [this recent study](https://arxiv.org/html/2408.02487v1).
-As such, while using an LLM to auto-complete variable names and other simple speed-ups can be appropriate, multi-line sections of algorithmic code should not be written by an LLM.

-The above guidance means that we ask that you do *not* use agentic workflows that write large amounts of code in an automated way, unless as a means of automating a simple task.
-For example, please do not pass a Future Work item description into an LLM, and then open a PR with all of the code it generated.
-These kinds of contributions unfortunately slow-down, rather than accelerate, our shared mission at the Thousand Brains Project.
-On the other hand, we would love to see contributions from yourself.